Our 10 favorite Sean Connery looks at the movies – Reel

 Because John Boorman is not just any filmmaker: "Deliverance", "Excalibur", "The Emerald Forest", so many films likely to make you want to understand the very existence of "Zardoz".

-Beneath its airs of cosmic nanar hide a more philosophical reflection and some visually stunning passages.
-Charlotte Rampling is both chilling and disturbing, and if you make it to the end of the story, there's a reward waiting for you.
-It is an indescribable green coat and it unknowingly announces the royal appearance that the actor will subsequently regularly wear in the cinema, from “The Man Who Would Be King” to “Lancelot”.
+Under its cosmic nanar airs hides a more philosophical reflection and some visually stunning passages.
+Charlotte Rampling is both icy and disturbing and if you get to the end of the story, a reward awaits you.
+It is an indescribable green coat and it unknowingly announces the royal outfit that the actor will regularly take on in the cinema, from "The Man Who Would Be King" to "Lancelot".

 8. FOR THE LOVE OF THE CARDIGAN

-sean connery kevin costner the incorruptibles brian de palma gray shawl collar cardigan
+sean connery kevin costner the untouchables brian de palma grey shawl collar cardigan

 © KPA!